 Play Therapist: Registration/Certification Route

-The Green Stream-Foundations of Play Therapy consists of 9 days of face-to-face training (63 contract hours of play therapy training), plus a pre-course on-line component (with a Mastery Test) and a post-course case conceptualization assignment (totalling 12 non-contact hours).
+The Green Stream-Foundations of Play Therapy consists of 9 days of training (63 contact hours of play therapy training) offered in a blended format (on-line live or in-room) plus a pre-course on-line component (with a Mastery Test) and a post-course case conceptualization assignment (totalling 12 non-contact hours).
 Students will have three months to complete the written assignment.

 In North America there are two routes to choose from.
 The APT route is shorter in terms of training, supervision, and practice hours, and gains access to a large internationally recognized professional organization.